Baked cod in foil is my favorite dish- an easy, quick, and absolutely delicious way to cook fish like cod, halibut, and salmon.

 According to Kewpie Corporation, Kewpie mayonnaise is used with about twice as much egg yolk as American mayonnaise, in fact, using only egg yolks gives a creamy and mellow savory taste.

-Moreover, a unique cap of the Kewpie Mayonnaise bottle tube is easy to drizzle, without making a mess on the tube or your hand.
+Moreover, the unique cap of the Kewpie Mayonnaise bottle tube is easy to drizzle, without making a mess on the tube or your hand.

-Basically, you should not wash raw fish in your sink, besides, it is not necessary to rinse packaged fish already gutted and scaled.
+I don’t recommend rinsing fresh fish in a sink, as same as, it is not necessary to rinse packaged fish already gutted and scaled.

-Tap dry all moisture from the fish with kitchen paper thoughtfully.
+Tap dry all moisture from the fillet with kitchen paper thoughtfully while changing the paper.

-The mild fishy taste fish such as cod, halibut, mahi-mahi will be salted for 10 minutes, and the fish that have strong taste such as mackerel, sardines will be for 20-30 minutes.
+*The mild fishy taste fish such as cod, halibut, and mahi-mahi will be salted for 10 minutes, and the fish that have a strong taste such as mackerel, and sardines will be for 20-30 minutes.

 Not only an easy quick recipe, but also, you can arrange this recipe with your favorite fish, veggies, and favorite spices.